Multi-unit Assignment under Dichotomous Preferences

-The argument does not extend to MAPs.
+This argument does not extend to MAPs.
 Because agents can obtain multiple objects, the agent with higher priority can belong to a manipulating coalition only by claiming fewer objects.
 But since she has the highest priority, it is immediate that such manipulation would always give her strictly less utility, so she cannot be in the coalition.
 The same argument applies to all remaining agents and, consequently, \begin{lemma} Any deterministic priority solution is group strategy-proof. \end{lemma}

-The previous Lemma shows that group strategy-proofness is relatively easy to achieve for MAPs in the dichotomous domain, in fact I show below that the ES solution is also group strategy-proof.
+The previous Lemma shows that group strategy-proofness is relatively easy to achieve for MAPs in the dichotomous domain.
+In fact, I show below that the ES solution is also group strategy-proof.
 Is CCE also group strategy-proof?
 There are two extensions of our group strategy-proofness definition to set valued solutions.

-The first requires that for every MAP ($R,q$), there is no equilibrium of the manipulated MAP ($R',q$) that is weakly better than every equilibria of the original problem $(R,q)$, for every member of the manipulating coalition $S$.
-A stronger extension is that there is at least one equilibrium of $(R,q)$ which yields a weakly higher utility than some equilibrium of $(R',q)$, with strict inequality for at least one member of the deviating coalition $S$.
+The first requires that for every MAP ($R,q$), there is no competitive equilibrium of the manipulated MAP ($R',q$) that is weakly better than every competitive equilibria of the original problem $(R,q)$, for every member of the manipulating coalition $S$.
+A stronger extension is that there is at least one competitive equilibrium of $(R,q)$ which yields a weakly higher utility than some competitive equilibrium of $(R',q)$, with strict inequality for at least one member of the deviating coalition $S$.
 It turns out that CCE violates both conditions.
-The reason is that a group can coordinate to make several objects perfect, thus allowing those objects to have a zero price.
+The reason for this is that a group can coordinate to make several objects perfect, thus allowing those objects to have a zero price.